Jaliov/lisabflamenco/README.md

 - Website first created and published in 2011

-- Created with HTML, CSS, JavaScript and imported JavaScripts
+- Created with HTML, CSS, JavaScript

 - Updated and streamlined with Bootstrap

 ## Published website: www.lisabflamenco.com

-## Hosted by: GoDaddy.com
+### Hosted by: GoDaddy.com